gear-genomics/tracy/README.md

 Tracy can call and annotate variants with respect to a reference genome.

-`./tracy decompose -v -a homo_sapiens -g hg19.fa.gz -f align -o outprefix input.ab1`
+`tracy decompose -v -a homo_sapiens -g hg19.fa.gz -f align -o outprefix input.ab1`

 This command produces a variant call file in binary BCF format.
 It can be converted to VCF using bcftools.